jamesbray03/jamesbray03/README.md

 # About Me
-Hello, I'm James Bray, an Aerospace Engineering student at the University of Sheffield.
+Hi, I'm James Bray, an Aerospace Engineering student at the University of Sheffield.

 This is my portfolio where I keep code for my projects, apps, and anything else I feel might be worth sharing.
 I am a self-taught programmer, constantly exploring different programming languages to craft solutions that enhance my problem-solving abilities and overall software development skills.
 All of my code is open source and I encourage improvements and innovations.